jmmmp/Pd_Leapmotion_win/README.md

 - Thanks to: [Dan Wilcox](https://github.com/danomatika) and [Jakub Valtar](https://github.com/JakubValtar)

 ## how to use
-You will find in bin directory leapmotion.dll .

-Place it in the same directory of you patch and open your patch.
-You will also need leap.dll from Leap. download leap SDK and place it in the same directory.

-In the patch, you can instantiate the leapmotion object.

-You can find an example patch in examples folder.
+In the examples folder you can find the help patch, as well as the files leapmotion.dll and leap.dll.
+Always place both dlls in Pure Data's path, or in the same folder as your patch to instantiate the leapmotion object and the communication to the leap sensor.

 ## how to build
 ### prerequisite